tjcchen/react-component-architecture/README.md

 - Don't fixate on the DRY-princile( Don't repeat yourself - DRY )
 1) Don't repeat yourself (DRY) is a principle of software development aimed at reducing repetition of software patterns, replacing it with abstractions or using data normalization to avoid redundancy.

+## Finding a good balance
+- Between making and not making abstractions

 ## Email
 tjcchen.engineer@gmail.com